-Here, $\ell = |\d \Omega|$ and $\widehat{\beta}$ is the lift of the billiard map to the closure of the universal cover $\R \times [0,\pi]$ as described in Section \ref{Proof of 8 orbit lemma}.
-The choice of $\ell/100$ is somewhat arbitrary, but having $\ell$ in the numerator allows for scale invariance and finding the optimal constant is irrelevant for our purposes.
-The notion of approximately one clockwise rotation is defined analogously.
+Here, $\ell = |\d \Omega|$ and $\widehat{\beta}$ is the lift of the billiard map to the closure of the universal cover $\R \times [0,\pi]$ as described in Section \ref{Proof of 8 orbit lemma}. \end{def1} \begin{rema} The choice of $\ell/100$ is somewhat arbitrary, but having $\ell$ in the numerator allows for scale invariance and finding the optimal constant is irrelevant for our purposes.
+The notion of approximately one clockwise rotation is defined analogously. \end{rema}

 \begin{def1} Of the four counterclockwise orbits emanating from $x$, two of them become tangent to a level curve of the distance function $d(z) = \text{dist}(z, \d \Omega)$ before making a reflection at the boundary.
 We denote these orbits by $T$ orbits (for tangency) and call their first links $T$ links.
 The other two orbits make a reflection at the boundary before becoming tangent to a level curve of $d$ and we call these $N$ orbits (for nontangency); their first link is called an $N$ link.
 Within either $T$ or $N$ category for the first link, the final link of one of the orbits reaches $y$ before becoming tangent to a level curve (an $N$ link) and the other has a point of tangency before reaching $y$ (a $T$ link).
 In this way, we obtain four types of counterlockwise orbits from $x$ to $y$, which we denote by $TT$, $TN$, $NT$, and $NN$.
 The same classification also applies to the four clockwise orbits. \end{def1}